What is Crypto Staking: A Beginner's Guide

 Here are some of the best staking coins to consider:

-Ethereum initially operated on a Proof-of-Work model before shifting to PoS.
-It’s now stakable on various crypto staking platforms.
-Ethereum staking rates range between 4% and 7%.
+Ethereum initially operated on a "proof-of-work" model before shifting to a "proof-of-stake" model.
+It is now stakeable on a variety of cryptocurrency staking platforms.
+Ethereum staking rewards range between 4% and 7%.

 Read this to learn more about how Ethereum staking works.

 Solana is a popular option on many staking platforms.
-Its staking rates range between 5.8% and 8%.
+Its staking rewards range between 5.8% and 8%.

-Cardano is another excellent staking asset that offers 4% to 8% staking rates.
+Cardano is another excellent staking asset that offers 4% to 8% staking rewards.

 AVAX offers higher rewards than most staking coins.
-Its staking rates range between 3% to 21.63% on most platforms.
+Its stake rates range from 3% to 21.63% on most platforms.

 Validators on this blockchain network can generally earn up to 10% APY from staking DOT.